 Roughly chop garlic, add herbs and chopped chilli and fry gently in the skillet.
 If the mixture looks too dry, add a little more oil.

-Chop tomato and add to pan with wine.
+Chop tomato and add to the pan with wine.
 Season to taste.
-Finally add the olives, and cook until the chicken is tender, about 20 minutes.
+Finally, add the olives, and cook until the chicken is tender about 20 minutes.
 If cooking a rooster allow a longer cooking time.